bdanzi/StatisticsTutorialATLASItalia17/README.md

 ## Setup

 We are using lxplus to setup ROOT.
-Any other machine with a recent version of ROOT should work (your laptop with ROOT + python + git + virtualenv).
+Any other machine with a recent version of ROOT should work (your laptop with ROOT + python + git + virtualenv is suggested.
+With linux you can easily install everything with apt, yum, dnf, ...).
 We are using Jupyter notebook as interface.

     ssh lxplus
     setupATLAS